raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

 Choose your own colours to represent the type of energy.
 Think about how you want the visualisation to show the data with colour.
-For example, do you want all the renewable energy sources to be different shades of colour and the nonrenewable sources to be a different colour?
-Or do you want each energy source to be a different colour to show the distinction?
+For example, do you want all the renewable energy sources to be different shades of one colour and the nonrenewable sources to be a different colour?
+Or do you want each energy source to be a different colour to show all the distinctions?

 --- task ---